jppelteret/dealii-weak_forms/README.md

    At the end of the day, this part of the library provides "syntactic sugar" (i.e. convenience) to the concept of linear system assembly and its generalisation.

-   Modifying a weak form in this library might take a few lines less than deal.II itself, and whatever you do remains a generalisation due to the patterning concept.
-All data structure initialisation and data caching is performed on your behalf, so one doesn't need to think about how to extract data from the deal.II classes and data structures; this is done for you.
+   Modifying a weak form in this library might take a few lines less than `deal.II` itself, and whatever you do remains a generalisation due to the patterning concept.
+All data structure initialisation and data caching is performed on your behalf, so one doesn't need to think about how to extract data from the `deal.II` classes and data structures; this is done for you *on demand* (lazily), and never unnecessarily.

    The core of the assembly process has been rigourously tested for correctness -- the worst thing that a library like this can do is take away the low-level functionality from a user and then introduce a bug that invalidates the entire thing that the library is designed to do.
+   Although no library is bug-free, it is the author's hope that users of this work find it to reliably compute what the user has prescribed.

    As an implementational detail, an assembly loop is (currently) performed for each bilinear and linear form individually.
 This is not ideal when their are multiple forms contributing to the linear system.
 However,